Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: problem formulation

-Fix positive integers $(K,k,t)\in\bbN_+^3$ and a sequence of stopping times (blocklengths) $\bn:=(n_1,\ldots,n_K)$.
-As shown in Fig.~\ref{fig:RAC system model}, we study the random access channel with at most $K$ transmitters that use identical codebooks and encoders.
-In a time epoch, $k$ transmitters are active and the other $K-k$ transmitters are inactive.
-The receiver is assumed to be ignorant of the number $k$ active users and the identities of active users.
-A rateless code as in~\cite{yavas2021gaussianmac} is applied to assist the receiver in estimating $k$ and decoding the messages of all active users.
-In particular, to transmit the message, each active user generates a codeword of length $n_K$ and divides the codeword into $K$ sub-codewords with lengths $(n_1, n_2-n_1, \ldots, n_K-n_{K-1})$, respectively.
-The transmission process is separated into at most $K$ stages according to the stopping times and the one-bit feedback signal from the receiver after each stage.
+The rateless code~\cite{yavas2021gaussianmac} is used by the transmitters and the receiver.
+In particular, all active transmitters use the same codebook and encoder.
+For each $t\in[K]$, user $t$ generates a codeword of length $n_K$ and divides the codeword into $K$ sub-codewords with lengths $(n_1, n_2-n_1, \ldots, n_K-n_{K-1})$, respectively.
+The transmission process is separated into at most $K$ stages, and a one-bit feedback signal is sent from the receiver after each stage.
 In the first stage, each active user transmits the first sub-codeword of length $n_1$.
-After receiving a noisy version $Y^{n_1}$ of the addition of all sub-codewords, the receiver checks whether the estimated number of active users is one.
-If the answer is yes, a one-bit signal $1$ terminating the transmission is sent to all users.
-Otherwise, the receiver broadcasts another one-bit signal $0$ and the transmission procedure continues as follows.
-For any $t\in[2:K]$, the active users transmitter their $t$-th sub-codewords of length $n_t-n_{t-1}$.
-The codewords sent through the channel are corrupted by the additive non-Gaussian noise $Z^{n_t-n_{t-1}}$.
-Upon receiving the noisy combined codewords $Y^{n_t-n_{t-1}}$, the receiver first checks whether the estimated number of active users is $t$.
-If yes, the receiver terminates the transmission procedure by broadcasting $1$, and otherwise, the receiver broadcasts $0$ to continue the transmission process until the maximal decoding time $n_K$ is reached.
+After receiving a noisy channel output $Y^{n_1}$ that is corrupted by additive arbitrary noise $Z^{n_1}$, the receiver checks whether the estimated number of active users is one.
+If yes, a one-bit feedback $1$ is sent to all users to terminate the transmission for the current epoch.
+Otherwise, the receiver broadcasts the other one-bit feedback $0$, signaling each active user to continue the transmission process.
+For each $t\in[2:K]$, the active users transmitter their $t$-th sub-codewords of length $n_t-n_{t-1}$.
+The codewords are corrupted by the additive arbitrary noise $Z^{n_t-n_{t-1}}$, yielding noisy channel output $Y^{n_t-n_{t-1}}$.
+Using $Y^{n_t-n_{t-1}}$, the receiver first checks whether the estimated number of active users is $t$.
+If yes, the receiver terminates the transmission procedure by broadcasting a feedback signal $1$.
+Otherwise, the receiver broadcasts $0$ to continue the transmission process until the maximal decoding time $n_K$.
+When the transmission process is terminated, the receiver uses either a JNN or SIC decoder to estimate the transmitted messages of all active users.
+It was shown in~\cite[Lemma 1]{yavas2021rac} that channel quality scales inversely with the number of active users under the conditions that the users adopt the same codebook and encoder, and the channel is invariant to permutation of the channel inputs.
+Our mismatched setting satisfies this condition.
+Thus, as the active user number increases, to compensate for the deteriorating channel conditions, more information needs to be encoded, which necessitates the hierarchical structure that $n_1<n_2\ldots<n_K$.
+For each $k\in[K]$, $n_k$ can be expressed in terms of $n_1$, following a formulation analogous to the results of Gaussian RAC~\cite[Eq.
+(37)]{yavas2021gaussianmac}.